-F. Modification Requests: If you believe that the scope of the search or response required by this CID can be narrowed consistent with the Bureau's need for documents or information, you are encouraged to discuss such possible modifications, including modifications of the requirements of these instructions, with Enforcement Attorney Carmen Christopher at 202-754-0329.
+- F. Modification Requests: If you believe that the scope of the search or response required by this CID can be narrowed consistent with the Bureau's need for documents or information, you are encouraged to discuss such possible modifications, including modifications of the requirements of these instructions, with Enforcement Attorney Alanna Carbis at (415)645-6615.
 Modifications must be agreed to in writing by the Enforcement Director or a Deputy Enforcement Director.
-12 C.F.R. § 1080.6(d).

-G. Petition for Order Modifying or Setting Aside Demand: Under 12 U.S.C. § 5562(f) and 12 C.F.R. § 1080.6(e), you may petition the Bureau for an order modifying or setting aside this CID.
+12 C.F.R. § 1080.6(d). - G. Petition for Order Modifying or Setting Aside Demand: Under 12 U.S.C. § 5562(f) and 12 C.F.R. § 1080.6(e), you may petition the Bureau for an order modifying or setting aside this CID.
 To file a petition, you must send it by e-mail to the Bureau's Executive Secretary at ExecSec@cfpb.gov, copying the Enforcement Director at Enforcement@cfpb.gov, within 20 calendar days of service of the CID or, if the return date is less than 20 calendar days after service, before the return date.
 The subject line of the e-mail must say "Petition to Modify or Set Aside Civil Investigative Demand."
 If a request for confidential treatment is filed, you must file a redacted public petition in addition to the unredacted petition.
-All requests for confidential treatment must be supported by a showing of good cause in light of applicable statutes, rules, Bureau orders, court orders, or other relevant authority.

-H. Certification: The person to whom the CID is directed or, if it is directed to an entity, any person having knowledge of the facts and circumstances relating to the production, must certify that the response to this CID is true and complete.
-This certification must be made on the form declaration included with this CID.

-I. Scope of Search: This CID covers materials and information in your possession, custody, or control, including but not limited to documents in the possession, custody, or control of your attorneys, accountants, other agents or consultants, directors, officers, and employees.

-J. Document Production: The Bureau encourages the electronic production of all material responsive to this CID; please follow the enclosed Document Submission Standards.
+All requests for confidential treatment must be supported by a showing of good cause in light of applicable statutes, rules, Bureau orders, court orders, or other relevant authority. - H. Certification: The person to whom the CID is directed or, if it is directed to an entity, any person having knowledge of the facts and circumstances relating to the production, must certify that the response to this CID is true and complete.
+This certification must be made on the form declaration included with this CID. - I. Scope of Search and Investigational Hearing: This CID covers materials and information in your possession, custody, or control, including but not limited to documents in the possession, custody, or control of your attorneys, accountants, other agents or consultants, directors, officers, and employees. - J. Procedures Governing Hearing: This CID is issued under section 1052 of the Consumer Financial Protection Act, 12 U.S.C. § 5562.
+The taking of oral testimony pursuant to this CID will be conducted in conformity with that section and 12 C.F.R. §§ 1080.6(a)(4), 1080.7, and 1080.9. - K. Document Production: The Bureau encourages the electronic production of all material responsive to this CID; please follow the enclosed Document Submission Standards.